Army Reserve ambassador promotes military education, Minuteman Scholarships

 |0

-This work, Army Reserve ambassador promotes military education, Minuteman Scholarships [Image 6 of 6], by SGT Salvatore Ottaviano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve ambassador promotes military education, Minuteman Scholarships, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT